DobbyK/Browser-Craft/README.md

 # Browser-Craft
 Welcome to OreCraft!
-Play it your browser for free: (orecraft.dobbyk.repl.co)
+Play it your browser for free: http://orecraft.dobbyk.repl.co